ivannieto/puppet-nginx-module-test/README.md

 I've got two possible workarounds but no time to implement them:

 - It seems that configuring ssl_only on /resource2 location may be the culprit.
+Installing SSL certs on nginx-[1-2] could solve it.
 - Checking regex url for location.

 ## Logging (UNFINISHED :disappointed:)